hoangln1508/Brand-Name-Interest-Survey/README.md

 ## PART 2: ANALYSIS METHODS AND PROCEDURES
 ### Dataset Description

 This dataset is a survey of 10,000 customers in 5 states in the US about their preferences, feedback, and overall evaluations of companies in many different industries.

 ### Data Importing & Transforming
 #### Data quality

 - Total number of tables: 01
 - Total line: 100,000
 - Total number of columns: 20
 - Number of columns with missing data: 02 (Interest Coefficient and Marketing Expense)
-- Number of columns containing survey information: 04 (Participant ID; Age; Gender; Household Income)
+- Number of columns containing survey information: 04 (Participant ID, Age, Gender, Household Income)
-- Number of columns containing other information about the surveyed person: 01 (Interest Level)
+- Number of columns containing other information about the surveyors: 01 (Interest Level)
 - Number of columns containing information about the survey: 04 (Survey City; Survey State; Survey Date; Survey Zip)
 - Number of columns containing brand information: 01 (Brand)
 - Number of columns containing questions and survey results: 09